naninovel/docs/docs/guide/getting-started.md

 The first line will print the text "Hello World!" when the game is run and the second is required to gracefully stop script execution.

 Enter play mode and start new game to see the result.

-If the "NEW GAME" button is not interactable, make sure you’ve set a correct novel script name for the `Start Game Script` option in the scripts configuration.

 ## Add Character
 Characters in Naninovel can be based on regular and diced sprites, animated Live2D models and 3D meshes; you can add your own implementations as well.
 For the purpose of this tutorial, we’ll use a sprite implementation.